npetrangelo/Testiculum/README.md

 - Make port authors write minimal programs for test suite to interact with

 To use this test suite for your RNS implementation, you will need to write small programs for the test suite to interact with.
+Examples can be found in the `tested` directory.